Models for integrating data science teams within organizations

 It is valuable to invest in data infrastructure and tooling that makes data access, processing, and visualization available to everyone.
-This investment is in particular valuable to data scientists as it frees up time for proactive opportunity and market sizing, experiment setup and analysis, metric design, model design and validation, and general improvements in methodology.
+This investment is in particular valuable to data scientists as it frees up time for proactive opportunity sizing, experiment design, metric design, model design, and general improvements in methodology.

-While making sure everyone has easy access to important data points is a noble goal, there are some drawbacks to this model:
+While ensuring everyone has easy access to important data points is a noble goal, there are some drawbacks to this model:

 The laws of shitty dashboards * Attack with Numbers

 Disclosure: I have been responsible for building shitty dashboards.
 I personally made most of the errors below.
 I…

 Between the extremes of the fully centralized model (the CoE model) and the fully decentralized model (the embedded model), there exists a spectrum of hybrid models that take certain characteristics from each of the aforementioned models.
 Taking advantage of the strengths of both models, while actively making up for their deficiencies is what makes hybrid models successful.